 Many IEEE 802.15 standards, as well as the IEEE 802.11 standard, support operation on frequencies lower than 1 GHz.
 As incumbents have improved the efficiency of their use of these bands, the IEEE 802 wireless community has been able to provide solutions for underserved communities and IoT applications.

-As additional spectrum and bands are identified for new and expanded uses, IEEE 802 will continue its deliberate and determined efforts to enable robust coexistence and sharing with incumbent users.
-For example, the IEEE 802.19 Wireless Coexistence Working Group completed work in sub-1 GHz.
+As additional spectrum and bands are identified for new and expanded uses, IEEE 802 will continue its deliberate and determined efforts to enable robust coexistence and sharing with incumbents.
+For example, the IEEE 802.19 Wireless Coexistence Working Group published best practice co-existence mechanisms for sub-1 GHz technologies in 2021.

 A vision for social and economic development through flexible spectrum management

-Technologies which are designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
+Technologies which are designed to use license-exempt and shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
 We encourage global regulators and administrations to adopt policies that encourage technology neutrality and flexible shared spectrum usage with maximum flexibility to create social and economic benefit advantages for all.
 The IEEE 802 wireless community provide the basic elements for such an ecosystem.

 This statement was developed by the IEEE Standards Association and represents the considered judgement of a group of IEEE standards participants with expertise in the subject field.
 The position taken by the IEEE Standards Association does not necessarily reflect the views of IEEE or its other Organizational Units.